Swifty

 The words

-To every song.
+to every song.

 Photos from every concert

-Plastered over my
+plastered over my

-That’s where I do my male up: your make-up
+That’s where I do my male-up: your make-up.

-I replicate your eye liner, red lips and bright blush.
+I replicate your eyeliner, red lips, and bright blush.

 Your brand: Pat McGrath.

-The divine rose palette,
+The Divine Rose palette,

-Costly at over £100,
+costly at over £100,

-Worth it to strike as you.
+worth it to strike as you.

-Dressing, I delicately trudge the perimeters of your pictures.
+I delicately trudge the perimeters of your pictures.

-Afoot, the splits between pictures.
+Afoot, the splits between images.

-Bodysuit, sequins and lashes are plentiful.
+Bodysuits, sequins, and lashes are plentiful.

-Cowgirl hat, others.
+Cowgirl hats, others.

 Regular cowboy boots.